estii20/perfect_pointes/README.md

 - US18 : View an order confirmation after checkout and repurchase product
  - As a site user I can view an order confirmation after checkout so that I can see what was ordered and total costs.
 I can repurchase the product by clicking on the button which takes the user to the relevant product detail page.

+- US19 : Receive an email confirmation after checking out.
+ - As a site user I can receive an email confirmation after checking out so that I have a record of my purchases.

 ### Admin and Store Management

-- US19 : Add a pointe shoe
+- US20 : Add a pointe shoe
  - As a site admin I can add a pointe shoe so that I can sell new products.

-- US20 : Edit / update a pointe shoe
+- US21 : Edit / update a pointe shoe
  - As a site admin I can edit / update details for a pointe shoe so that I can change or amend the title, image, brand, colour, size, width, availability, status and features.

-- US21 : Delete a pointe shoe
+- US22 : Delete a pointe shoe
  - As a site admin I can delete a product so that I can remove the item for sale.

 ### SEO and Web Marketing

-- US22 : Subscribe to newsletter
+- US23 : Subscribe to newsletter
  - As a site user I can subscribe to the company newsletter so that I can keep up with company news and offers.

-- US23 : View company facebook page
+- US24 : View company facebook page
  - As a site user I can find the company on facebook so that I can keep up to date with company posts.

-- US24 : SEO
+- US25 : SEO
  - As a site user I can find the site through web searches so that I can easily access the site.

-- US25 : View privacy policy
+- US26 : View privacy policy
  - As a site user I can view the company privacy policy so that I can see the company is GDPR compliant.

 __Features__